Murdoch's tenacity is the trade in Time Warner-Fox face-off

 NEW YORK Many investors say the best trading strategy around a potential takeover of Time Warner Inc by Twenty-First Century Fox is to wager that media baron Rupert Murdoch will pay up to get what he wants.
 The trick is that it may be too late to place the obvious bets.

-Time Warner said on Wednesday it had rebuffed Twenty-First Century Fox's roughly $80 billion bid, or $85 per share, in recent weeks over valuation and concerns that the Murdoch family will have too much power.
+Time Warner said on Wednesday it had rebuffed Twenty-First Century Fox's roughly $80 billion bid (46.7 billion pounds), or $85 per share, in recent weeks over valuation and concerns that the Murdoch family will have too much power.
 But people familiar with Twenty-First Century Fox said Murdoch is determined to buy the rival media giant.

 Hedge fund traders and options strategists said the traditional merger arbitrage trade - short Twenty-First Century Fox and buy Time Warner - played out when the news broke.